matthewdlevy/drafty/README.md

 See [Drafty Documentation](http://www.draftycms.com/) for more information.

+Drafty provides a lightweight mechanism for generating static sites on AWS S3.
+While numerous other systems (such as Jekyll or Octopress) provide efficient static site generation, they are geared toward developers and aren't suitable for use cases requiring non-technical users to create and edit site pages.
+Drafty fills a need where a static site is preferred, but the editing capabilities of something like WordPress are required.

 Drafty is a fork of [DodgerCMS](http://dodgercms.com) that adds some significant features:

 + TinyMCE for WYSIWYG editing